whg-training/whg-training-resources/docs/R Introduction to Basic Features/R_basic_features_practical.md

 When freshly installed, R has only its basic functions available.
 This is still a considerable number of functions and is adequate for a great many tasks.
-R’s functionality is extended by the use of packages, each of which is a self-contained bundle of additional functions.
-These are typically written by people other than the main R developers, but a centralised repository of these packages (CRAN) is maintained and accessible from within R. For example, to install the package called ‘limma’, you would use:
+R's functionality is extended by the use of packages, each of which is a self-contained bundle of additional functions.
+These are typically written by people other than the main R developers, but a centralised repository of these packages (CRAN) is maintained and accessible from within R. For example, to install the package called 'limma', you would use:

     install.packages("limma")